la2050/archive/_organizations/boxcar-muse.md

       https://challenge.la2050.org/entry/taking-boxcar-muse-from-pop-up-to-permanent-making-space-for-la-women-to-create-connect-and-learn
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      boxcar+muse is an indulgent and imaginative play and work space, a connector of diverse women, and a platform for fun and meaningful experiences.
 title: boxcar+muse
-uri: /organizations/boxcar-muse/
 extrapolated_project_ids:
   - '6102085'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Taking boxcar+muse from Pop-Up to Permanent: Making Space for LA Women to Create, Connect, and Learn
-project_titles:
-  - >-
-    Taking boxcar+muse from Pop-Up to Permanent: Making Space for LA Women to Create, Connect, and Learn
-project_titles_from_project_ids:
   - >-
     Taking boxcar+muse from Pop-Up to Permanent: Making Space for LA Women to Create, Connect, and Learn